SilaSaran/Python-Assignments/README.md

 Assignment7: Numpy_Pandas

 This assignment involves working with NumPy and Pandas libraries in Python to perform essential data manipulation tasks.
-The exercises include creating and reshaping arrays, filtering data, and managing series and dataframes, such as adding columns, filtering rows, and exporting to CSV files.
+The exercises include creating and reshaping arrays, filtering data, and managing series and dataframes, such as adding columns, filtering rows.
+Exporting the dataframe to a CSV files then read that CSV file and display its contents.

+.